 Look up your state’s laws and, if they conflict with your loan, seek legal counsel.

 Payday and online lenders usually require borrowers to authorize withdrawals from their bank account as part of the loan application.
-Although stopping the withdrawals should be as easy as authorizing them, some abusive lenders will continue to withdraw funds from an account even after a borrower has revoked authorization.
-Our attorneys have assisted clients who were the subject of such abusive collection practices by payday and online lenders.
+So, stopping the withdrawals should be just as easy as authorizing them, right?

 Not necessarily.
 Some abusive lenders will continue to withdraw funds from an account even after a borrower has revoked authorization.
 Borrowers should take immediate legal action against any unauthorized withdrawals.

 At Kelly Guzzo, PLC, we’ve helped many consumers win cases against predatory, high-interest loan servicers.
 Our attorneys have secured some of the nation’s largest settlements to date with online lenders, totaling more than $1 billion in class action settlements.